InfuseAI/primehub-site/docs/design/model-deployment.md

 - Test the packaged image locally
 - Push the image to docker registry
 - In primehub, create a model deployment
-- Select the instance type, model image, and the number of replicas.
+- Select the instance type, model image, and the number of replicas
 - Wait until the deployment is ready
 - Use `curl` to test against the model deployment endpoint

 Build and deploy a model by a pre-packaged model server (since v3.2.0)
 - Train a model for tensorflow2 and put the model somewhere in PHFS
 - In primehub, create a model deployment
-- Set the **tensorflow2 pre-packaged image** as the model image and set the model URI accordingly.
+- Set the **tensorflow2 pre-packaged image** as the model image and set the model URI accordingly
 - Wait until the deployment is ready
-- Use `curl` to test against the model deployment endpoint.
+- Use `curl` to test against the model deployment endpoint

 Build and deploy a model by a custom pre-packaged model server (since v3.2.0)
 - Train a model for some ML framework and put the model somewhere in PHFS